There will not be a New England Fall Astronomy Festival this year.

 - For groups of 8 or more

-- Can be set up weeknights or weekends (based on availability)
+- Sessions can be set up weeknights or weekends (based on availability)

 - A great idea for birthday parties, school trips, Boy/Cub/Girl Scouts, couples night, and so much more!!